-We place a great deal of importance on developing the personal and social skills young people need in order to function well as positive citizens.
-Carleton High School has high expectations for student behaviour so that teachers can teach and pupils can learn: we expect the standards that would be displayed in any professional workplace.
+We place a great deal of importance on developing the personal and social skills that young people need in order to function well as positive citizens.
+Carleton High School has high expectations for student behaviour so that teachers can teach and students can learn; we expect the standards that would be displayed in any professional workplace.
 It is our teachers’ responsibility to ensure that the school delivers a safe environment with outstanding teaching.
 It is our students’ responsibility to be well presented, polite and courteous at all times, and uphold the student ‘non negotiables’ outlined below.
-In addition we expect parents to support and uphold our rules so that every child can succeed.
+In addition, we expect parents to support and uphold our rules so that every child can succeed.

 - Follow staff instructions first time and without questions.

 - Be punctual in the morning and to all lessons with a full set of equipment.

 - Always have a polite and positive attitude towards staff and peers.

 - In all lessons have your planner out on the desks, record homework and complete it on time.